- Recognize the importance of communicating with families.

 Having Difficult Conversations with Families

 Conversations with families can be difficult for a number of reasons.
-Sometimes, you might worry that families will be upset by something you share and even decide to enroll their child in a different setting.
+Sometimes, you might worry that families will be upset by something you share and even decide to withdrawal their child from your program.
 You may also worry the family will stop communicating with you altogether.
-While conversations with families about concerns may be difficult, they can provide you an opportunity to express your care for a family, as well as the preschooler’s development and learning, in a thoughtful way.
+While conversations with families about concerns may be difficult, they can provide you an opportunity to express your care and support for a family, as well as the preschooler’s development and learning, in a thoughtful way.

 Misunderstandings can also occur as your views and understanding of a situation may differ from that of a family member.
 In these instances, it is helpful to consider the multiple perspectives to a situation.
 For example: